You Won't Find Anything Else Like Checkbook

 Begin by carefully considering what you think you want and how you can get it.
 Weigh your wish list against what you’ll probably pay to fulfill it.

-To make sure your heating system works when needed, it must be properly installed and maintained.
+To make sure your heating and air-conditioning systems work when needed, they must be properly installed and maintained.
 We’ve rated area heating and air-conditioning services for quality and price.

-Because most burglars enter homes by simply opening unlocked doors or windows—or pushing and kicking locked ones until they open—do what you can to improve your home's physical barriers.
+Because most burglars enter homes by simply opening unlocked doors or windows—or pushing and kicking locked ones until they open—even the most basic protective measures will improve your security.